Why Repurposed Pearls Are Better

 "By repurposing forgotten treasures, we not only avoid the environmental impact associated with pearl farming but also give them a second chance to be cherished once again." - Rays & Riches [23]

-Repurposed pearls celebrate the original efforts of mussels and oysters, giving their natural creations a renewed purpose.
+Repurposed pearls honour the original sacrifice of mussels and oysters, giving their natural creations a renewed purpose.
 Instead of leaving vintage jewellery to fade into obscurity, these pearls are reimagined into modern designs that blend timeless elegance with contemporary flair.

 At Rays & Riches, this belief is at the heart of every piece.
-Using vintage pearls, gold-fill materials, and a chemical-free bonding process, each creation embodies the Italian principles of harmony, balance, and classic beauty.
+Using vintage pearls, 100x more gold than gold-plated and a chemical-free bonding process, each creation embodies the Italian principles of harmony, balance, and classic beauty.

 Key Points to Remember